temporalio/sdk-ruby/README.md

 * Make any random calls
 * Make any not-guaranteed-deterministic calls

+This means you can't even call `puts` or logger calls outside of `Temporalio::Workflow.logger` because they use mutexes which may be hit during periods of high-contention, but they are not completely disabled since users may do quick debugging with them.
+See the [Advanced Workflow Safety and Escaping](#advanced-workflow-safety-and-escaping) section if needing to work around this.

 #### Workflow Testing

 Workflow testing can be done in an integration-test fashion against a real server.
 However, it is hard to simulate